A Peace Officer Met His Girlfriend Through a Medieval Re-Enactment Group. Then, He Killed Her After She Threatened to Tell His Wife.

-A 50-year-old man was a law enforcement officer until he bludgeoned his mistress to death.
-Now, he’ll get to see the inside of a prison for decades.
+A 53-year-old man was a law enforcement officer until he bludgeoned his mistress to death.
+Now, he must spend decades looking at the inside of a prison.

 Rondon was a peace officer and sergeant with the Triborough Bridge and Tunnel Authority.